Integrations

 Getting started

-You can create a new Mailgun channel in the dashboard under the Integrations > Channels section.
+You can create a new Mailgun channel in the dashboard under the Channels and sources page in your account settings.
 From there, you'll need to configure the channel for each environment you have.

 Channel configuration

 The following channel settings should be configured per environment.
-Navigate to Integrations > Channels in your dashboard, select your Mailgun channel, then click "Manage configuration" under the environment that you'd like to configure.
+Navigate to Channels and sources in your dashboard account settings, select your Mailgun channel, then click "Manage configuration" under the environment that you'd like to configure.

 Fields marked with an * are required.